Skip to main content

 Open

-In April 2025, AST updated GAO on its efforts related to space transportation infrastructure needs.
-The National Spaceport Interagency Working Group has completed a draft report that includes recommendations developed with input and support from industry.
-Working group members are currently briefing their agency's leadership on the report in preparation for next steps.
-Additionally, the updated National Spaceports Policy congressional report is with FAA leadership for review; once that is completed it will be submitted to OMB before being finalized and submitted to Congress.
-AST plans to provide an update to GAO by 12/31/25.
+In September 2025, AST updated GAO on its efforts related to space transportation infrastructure needs.
+The National Spaceport Interagency Working Group completed a draft report that includes recommendations developed with input and support from industry.
+Working group members briefed their agency's leadership on the report in preparation for next steps.
+Additionally, the updated National Spaceports Policy congressional report must be submitted to OMB for review before being finalized and submitted to Congress.
+FAA is also coordinating across several agencies on the report.
+AST plans to complete its work by March 31, 2026.
 GAO will continue to monitor AST's actions in this area.

 GAO Contacts